-You have the walk in closet that you’ve always wanted.
-But for some reason it’s just not working out the way you had hoped it would.
+You have the walk-in closet that you’ve always wanted.
+But for some reason, it’s just not working out how you had hoped.
 No matter how good your intentions are, you open the closet door to find that your belongings are still a big mess.
-If you’re still struggling to find your work outfit in the morning, or your favorite pair of jeans, you may be facing one of these common problems.
+If you’re still struggling to find your work outfit in the morning or your favorite pair of jeans, you may face one of these common problems.

 A disorganized closet houses heaps of clothes.
-If you have trouble organizing yourself when you get home at the end of the day those piles may wind up getting bigger and bigger.
-It’s a common problem with larger closets that’s easily remedied with a little bit of plotting.
+If you have trouble organizing yourself when you get home at the end of the day, those piles may get bigger and bigger.
+It’s a common problem with larger closets that are easily remedied with some plotting.

 This goes for drawers, too.
-Sometimes we get into the mindset of “out of sight, out of mind,”.
-That tends to backfire when you open that dresser drawer to look for the scarf your grandmother gave you for your birthday and can’t seem to find it anywhere amid the clutter of old bras, belts, purses, scarves, knitted hats and leggings adorned with holes.
-Many people tend to use the closet dresser or chest as a catch-all for everything they don’t know what to do with.
+Sometimes we get into the mindset of “out of sight, out of mind.”
+That tends to backfire when you open that dresser drawer to look for the scarf your grandmother gave you for your birthday and can’t seem to find it anywhere amid the clutter of old bras, belts, purses, scarves, knitted hats, and leggings adorned with holes.
+Many people use the closet dresser or chest as a catch-all for everything they don’t know what to do with.

 Full to Exploding

-Keeping absolutely everything forever – and keeping it all in your closet – is probably the biggest cause for a messy space.
-That pack-rat mentality leads to hanger rods can’t possibly hold one more hanger… and doors that will bust their hinges if you try to shut them.
+Keeping absolutely everything forever—and keeping it all in your closet—is probably the biggest cause for a messy space.
+That pack-rat mentality leads to hanger rods that can’t possibly hold one more hanger… and doors that will bust their hinges if you try to shut them.

 Steppin’ All Over Shoes

-With no place to put your shoes, they’re all over the closet floor, tripping you and causing a massive headache when you go hunting for a matching pair.
-No one needed to tell you about your troubles – you face them every day.
-So just what do you do to remedy the situation?
+With no place to put your shoes, they’re all over the closet floor, tripping you and causing a massive headache when you hunt for a matching pair.
+No one needs to tell you about your troubles—you face them daily.
+So, what do you do to remedy the situation?

-There are plenty of home organization ideas you can implement to turn that hole in the wall full of clutter into something that actually works to keep your clothes organized and neat.
+You can implement plenty of home organization ideas to turn that hole in the wall full of clutter into something that works to keep your clothes organized and neat.